jbms/sphinx-immaterial/docs/customization.rst

 .. confval:: hide-navigation

-    If specified, hides the global navigation sidebar shown on the left side (or right side in ``rtl`` languages `direction`) of the page.
+    If specified, hides the global navigation sidebar shown on the left side of the page.
     By default, the navigation menu is shown if the browser viewport is sufficiently wide.

     .. code-block:: rst
         :caption: Hide the navigation menu like so: